vanathi-g/uieod-fyp/README.md

 The YOLOv3 model is trained on the publicly available Detection of Underwater Objects (DUO) dataset.
 Categories of objects: holothurians, echinus, scallops, and starfishes.
 It has 6671 training images and 1111 testing images.The dataset is structured as two parts: the images and annotations of the images.

 URL: https://github.com/chongweiliu/DUO

+## Software and Hardware Requirements

+## Instructions to execute code